 I can hear you all groaning when I say this, but looking after your body and having a healthy heart is one of the best ways to be gentle with yourself.

-Don’t drink too much, don’t smoke too much, and exercise just a little, it can make such a huge difference to the way you feel on a daily basis.
-Just some tiny changes each day can make a huge difference to your overall health.
+Don’t drink too much, don’t smoke too much, and exercise just a little.
+It can make such a massive difference to the way you feel daily.
+Some tiny changes each day can make an enormous difference to your overall health.

 Eat a little extra fruit and veg.
-Don’t force yourself to eat stuff you don’t like, just swap a few unhealthy items with the fruit and veg you do enjoy.
+Don’t force yourself to eat stuff you don’t like.
+Just swap a few unhealthy items with the fruit and veg you enjoy.

-If you want to see an amazing trick I use to get my kids to love eating vegetables read this post.
+If you want to see a fantastic trick I use to get my kids to love eating vegetables, read this post.

-- Recognize your own beauty and be compassionate with yourself.
+- Recognize your beauty and be compassionate with yourself.

-Think about one thing that you like about yourself and remind yourself every day how amazing you are.
+Think about one thing that you like about yourself and remind yourself how amazing you are every day.

-Think about your strengths, when find yourself talking to yourself imagine you are talking to a friend, what would you say to them?
+Think about your strengths.
+When you find yourself talking to yourself, imagine you are talking to a friend.
+What would you say to them?

-It’s not an easy thing to do but once you get used appraising yourself and valuing your strengths your self-confidence will grow, and you will start loving yourself more and more.
+It’s not easy to do, but once you get used to appraising yourself and valuing your strengths, your self-confidence will grow, and you will start loving yourself more and more.

-When you stop criticising yourself the negative voice inside you should dwindle and it should be overtaken by a more confident you.
+When you stop criticizing yourself, the negative voice inside you should dwindle, and it should be overtaken by a more confident you.

 - Learn to receive a compliment

-If you’re anything like me you find it really difficult to receive a compliment from somebody else.
+If you’re anything like me, you find it difficult to receive a compliment from somebody else.

 You brush it off, you may say:

-“Oh I’m a mess“ when someone says you look nice
+“Oh I’m a mess “when someone tells you that you look nice

 Try receiving a compliment as it is meant, in good faith, accept what people are saying to you and believe it!
-People don’t say things just to be nice if they are saying you look nice, then you probably do!
+People don’t say things to be nice.
+If they tell you how nice you look, you probably do!
 Being gentle with yourself starts right here.

-You can’t be everything to everybody, you need to slow down and stop trying to do everything to the detriment of your own well-being.
+You can’t be everything to everybody, and you need to slow down and stop trying to do everything to the detriment of your well-being.